WEBSTER ARTS PROGRAMS

 October 6: The St. Louis Jitterbugs

 Small Works exhibitions are juried art shows featuring 25-30 pieces of art by St. Louis-area artists.
 Each piece must be no larger than 16 inches on the longest side, including framing, and can be created using any two-dimensional medium.
 Started in 2016, Small Works hosts four shows hosts four per year, each on display for one month at the Webster Groves Public Library Gallery.
-Webster Arts hosts an artists’ reception on the first Friday of each show, free and open to the public.
+Webster Arts hosts an artists’ reception, free and open to the public, in which the artists in attendance to present their works.
 The artwork is for sale, with a portion of proceeds benefiting Webster Arts and Webster Groves Public Library, both nonprofit organizations.

 See Webster Arts Small Works galleries here: